-Cumberland Pharmaceuticals (CPIX), the maker of prescription drugs for emergency medicine, accused generic- drug makers Perrigo Co.
-(PRGO) and InnoPharma Inc. of infringing its patent 8,148,356., which covers the acetaminophen overdose treatment Acethetadote.
+Cumberland Pharmaceuticals (CPIX:US), the maker of prescription drugs for emergency medicine, accused generic- drug makers Perrigo Co.
+(PRGO:US) and InnoPharma Inc. of infringing its patent 8,148,356., which covers the acetaminophen overdose treatment Acethetadote.

 Cumberland, based in Nashville, contends Allegan, Michigan- based Perrigo and InnoPharma of Piscataway, New Jersey, are planning to introduce copies of the drug before the patent- protection expires in 2026.